harvard-nrg/python-workshop/docs/conditional.md

     print('the list is empty')
 ```

-But this is so common that Python will evaluate an empty list to `False` if
+However, since Python will interpret an empty list as `False` you can do the
-it's empty
+following instead

 ```python
 if not a: